 The Mathematical Olympiad Programme in India, which leads to the participation of Indian students in the International Mathematical Olympiad (IMO) is organized by the Homi Bhabha Centre for Science Education (HBCSE) on behalf of the National Board for Higher Mathematics (NBHM) of the Department of Atomic Energy (DAE), Government of India.
 This programme is one of the major initiatives undertaken by the NBHM.
 Its main purpose is to spot mathematical talent among pre-university students in the country.

-For the purpose of training and selection of students for the Olympiad contest, 25 regions all over the country have been designated and each assigned a Regional Coordinator (RC).
-Additionally, three groups (Central Board of Secondary Education (CBSE), Navodaya Vidyalaya Samiti (NVS) and Kendriya Vidyalaya Sangathana (KVS) have a ‘Regional Coordinator’ each.
-The Mathematical Olympiad programme consists of six stages.
+For the purpose of training and selection of students for the Olympiad contest several regions all over the country have been designated and each assigned a Regional Coordinator.
+Additionally, two groups of schools: Jawahar Navodaya Vidyalayas (JNV) and Kendriya Vidyalayas (KV) are also treated as separate regions and have a ‘Regional Coordinator’ each.

 The first stage examination, the Indian Olympiad Qualifier in Mathematics(IOQM) (Previously PRMO) is a three hour examination with 30 questions.
 The answer to each question is either a single-digit number or a two-digit number and will need to be marked on a machine-readable OMR response sheet.
 The IOQM question paper will be in English and Hindi.

-Sample PRMO questions and Sample OMR sheet showing marked answers can be downloaded from here.
+Sample/Previous Years’ IOQM questions can be downloaded from here.

 Queries will not be replied to individually, but via the FAQ section on this website.

-The best-performing students from the RMO (approximately 900) qualify for the third stage – the Indian National Mathematical Olympiad (INMO).
-The INMO is held on the third Sunday of January at 28 centres across the country.
+The best-performing students from the RMO qualify for the third stage – the Indian National Mathematical Olympiad (INMO).
+The INMO is held on the third Sunday of January across the country.